lonsoien/lonsoien/README.md

 **My name is Louise and I am a Frontend Developer**

-Im currently working on my personal portfolio. :sun_with_face:
+Im currently working on digital webdesigns for my business website. :sun_with_face:

 **About Me**

-I just finished my studies at Noroff School of technology and digital media.
+I studied frontend at Noroff School of technology and digital media.
 I am currently living in Oslo.
-Exited about the future and to develop futher skills in the field.
+Exited about the future and love to be working creativetly with webdesigns and envovle my own style.

 My skills:
 - UI Design